 Australia – India Memorandum of Understanding in the field of Tourism

 In November 2014, the Australia-India Memorandum of Understanding (MOU) in the field of Tourism was signed by former Trade and Investment Minister Andrew Robb, and witnessed by the Australian and Indian Prime Ministers.

 Under the MOU, Australia and India are working together to encourage cooperation and information sharing on tourism policy, and encourage cooperation between tourism stakeholders in Australia and India.
-In order to exchange views and draw a road map for enhancing cooperation, a Joint Working Group (JWG) meets biennially to exchange views, and develop a road map for enhancing cooperation.
+In order to exchange views a Joint Working Group (JWG) meets biennially.
 At the inaugural JWG in Sydney in 2015, a Work Plan for activity from 2015 – 2019 under the MOU was agreed.
 The second JWG meeting is expected to take place in India during 2017.